Inversion vs Pull-In-Place CIPP: Which Method for Your Business? | T3 Guide

 Limited Access or High Disruption Potential

-The first factor is pipe diameter.
-Since both methods start with a resin-impregnated felt liner, the smallest diameter you can repair is around 2” in order to avoid flow restriction issues.
-But most pull-in-place pipe lining repairs range from 4” to 12” in diameter, a rather limited range.
+Since both methods start with a resin-impregnated felt liner, the smallest diameter you can repair is around 2” to avoid flow restriction issues.
+But most pull-in-place pipe lining repairs range from 4” to 12” in diameter.
 Inversion lining, however, has been successfully implemented on diameters up to 84 inches.

-However, inversion lining is not as well-suited for long runs of pipe lining repairs as PIP lining.
-In most cases, inversion CIPP repair is designed for runs of less than 60 feet.
-Pull-in-place has been used in repairs more than twice that length, making it a better option for some large municipal contracts.
+Pulled-in-place lining is not as well-suited for long runs of pipe lining repairs as inversion CIPP.
+In most cases, PIP repair is designed for runs of less than 60 feet, with its most effective application in 5’–10’ spot repairs.
+Inversion CIPP is better suited for whole-pipe repairs and longer runs, making it a better option for both sewer pipe rehabs and some large municipal contracts.

 Invest the Right Way with Leading Trenchless Technical Training and Equipment